-Revenues are recognized from subscription-based workforce development products and courseware subscriptions based on a per person subscription basis, and in some cases on a per license basis.
+Revenues are recognized from subscription-based workforce development products and content subscriptions based on a per person subscription basis, and in some cases on a per license basis.
 Fees are based on the size of the facilities' or organizations' employee user population and the service offerings to which they subscribe.
 Subscription-based revenue is recognized ratably over the service period of the underlying contract.
+Implementation services revenue is deferred until the subscription-based product is implemented, at which time revenues are recognized ratably over the subscription service period.
 All other service revenues are recognized as the related services are performed or products are delivered.